jssuzanne/anyblok_buildout/README.rst

     cd demo
     ../bin/python3.3 bootstrap.py

 Launch the buildout.
 Beware of launching it from the new bin directory created by the previous command

     ./bin/buildout

+if you need the web server dependencies use `anyblok_web_server.cfg` config file

+    ./bin/buildout -c anyblok_web_server.cfg

 Your environment is ready, You're done!

 What has happened here ?
 ========================
 The ./bin/buildout command as automatically get and install all the required dependencies using the buildout.cfg file.
 Look at buildout.cfg file to understand deeply the Anyblok ecosystem.

 How to run the whole stuff ?